Budapest MIPIE Conference

 This second conference linked to a priority for Hungarian education strategy - that of unequal access to educational provision and transforming segregated provision into inclusive settings.

-The aim of this conference was to identify how the detailed information European policy makers need in order to map developments in the implementation of legislation and policy for inclusion identified in the first project conference in Brussels can be collected.
+The aim of this conference was to identify ways to collect detailed information European policy makers need in order to map developments in the implementation of legislation and policy for inclusion – as identified in the first project conference in Brussels.

 Conference Presentations